shangwei5/SelfDRSC/README.md

 @inproceedings{shang2023self,
-  title={Self-supervised Learning to Bring Dual Reversed Rolling Shutter Images Alive}, author={Shang, Wei and Ren, Dongwei and Feng, Chaoyu and Wang, Xiaotao and Lei, Lei and Zuo, Wangmeng}, booktitle={IEEE International Conference on Computer Vision}, pages={13086--13094}, year={2023}
+  title={Self-supervised Learning to Bring Dual Reversed Rolling Shutter Images Alive}, author={Shang, Wei and Ren, Dongwei and Feng, Chaoyu and Wang, Xiaotao and Lei, Lei and Zuo, Wangmeng}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={13086--13094}, year={2023}
 }